Skip to content

 Decision Logic

-3. User context: Tasks needing user context → sync
+3. User context: Tasks requiring user context → sync

 Python